EdwinCruz13/NodeJS-Lesson/Day 5/readme.md

 var currentDate = new Date();
 var timeStart = currentDate.getTime();
 ```
-- [x] Read a file synchronously from the resource path:
+- [x] Read a file synchronously from the resource path, if you want to use the readFileSync function, do not forget require the fs module:
 ###### the text.txt can be found <a href="https://github.com/EdwinCruz13/NodeJS-Lesson/blob/main/Day%205/resources/text.txt">👓 Here</a>.
 If you would rather create your own file it's ok, you just have to add some random text.
 ```
 var file = "resources/text.txt";